Vietnam: Demographics

-Since the partition of Vietnam, the population of the Central Highlands was almost exclusively Degar (including more than 40 tribal groups); however, the South Vietnamese government at the time enacted a programme of resettling Kinh in indigenous areas.
-The Hoa (ethnic Chinese) and Khmer Krom people are mainly lowlanders.
+Before the 20th century, the Central Highlands was predominantly inhabited by the indigenous Montagnard peoples, comprising more than 40 tribal groups.
+The South Vietnamese government later enacted a programme of resettling Kinh in the areas.
+The Hoa (ethnic Chinese), Cham, and Khmer Krom people are mainly lowlanders.
 Throughout Vietnam's history, many Chinese people, largely from South China, migrated to the country as administrators, merchants, and even refugees.
 Since the reunification in 1976, an increase in communist policies nationwide resulted in the nationalisation and confiscation of property, especially from the Hoa in the south and the wealthy in cities.
 This led many of them to leave Vietnam.